 Therefore:

-- Include a Further Term of Sale in the Contract making the Contract subject to you obtaining insurance for the property.
+- Include a Further Term of Sale in the Contract subject to insurance being obtained for the property.

 - Make sure the insurance commences from the date you are planning to settle.